Kevin McGrath

 Madison, Alabama

-• Degreed Meteorologist and Electrical Engineer specializing in the processing and visualization of real-time remote sensing and forecast model data
+• Degreed Meteorologist, Electrical Engineer, and GIS professional specializing in the processing and visualization of real-time remote sensing and forecast model data

 • Extensive software engineering experience supporting operational forecasters by maintaining the real-time acquisition of meteorological data and the generation, dissemination, archiving, and visualization of products